Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 BZA stands for the Plainfield Board of Zoning Appeals.
 This board hears requests for Special Exceptions, Variance of Development Standards and Variance of Uses.
 They also hear appeals regarding decisions made concerning development.

 The board usually meets on the third Monday of each month.
 The fee for a BZA request can be found under Available Forms in the Fee Schedule.
 To find out if a hearing is required by the BZA, please contact the Department of Planning and Zoning by calling 317-839-2561.

 The Technical Advisory Committee (TAC) committee usually meets twice a month and is comprised of Staff personnel representing the following departments:

-The Design review Committee (DRC) reviews Development Plans making recommendations for the Plan Commission concerning commercial and industrial projects within 600 feet of a Gateway Corridor or 60 feet of a residential district regarding compliance with Gateway Corridor development standards of Articles 5.5 and 5.6 of the Plainfield Zoning Ordinance.
+The Design Review Committee (DRC) reviews Development Plans to make recommendations for the Plan Commission concerning commercial and industrial projects within 600 feet of a Gateway Corridor or 60 feet of a residential district regarding compliance with Gateway Corridor development standards of Articles 5.5 and 5.6 of the Plainfield Zoning Ordinance.
 The committee also makes recommendations concerning:

 Petitioners going before the committee are expected to bring samples of building materials, colored renderings, roofing, and glass.
 The committee usually meets every third Tuesday of each month.

 Contact the Department of Planning and Zoning at 317-839-2561.
 Staff will take immediate action by contacting the property owner and requesting compliance.
 If Staff's requests are ignored, the property owner may be invited to appear before the Plan Commission to explain reasons for non-compliance.
 If these actions still result in non-compliance, a letter by Certified Mail will be sent informing the property owner they have ten days to comply or a fine of $50 or more per day could be levied until the property becomes compliant with the Zoning Ordinance.